 Under such a condition where the world is suffering from the adverse effects of the COVID -19.
 There are various loan schemes introduced to benefit the MSME.
 These schemes are-

-SBI has taken a step ahead to expedite all the instalment and interest on term loan which are falling during 1st March and 31st May.
+SBI has taken a step ahead to expedite all the installment and interest on term loans which are falling during 1st March and 31st May.
 Another step is taken to extend the repayment period to 3 months above the original payment.

 In work capital, the government has sanctioned this in the form of cc/od. all the interest which is applied between 1st March 31st May shall be defeated entrance along with it should be repaid after the maturity period.